skeeto/skeeto.github.com/_posts/2024-11-10-Everything-I-ve-learned-so-far-about-running-local-LLMs.markdown

 lose the ability to converse with them.

-There will be a section on evaluation later, but I want to note now that *LLMs still produce poor code*, even at the state-of-the-art.
+There will be a section on evaluation later, but I want to note now that *LLMs produce mediocre code*, even at the state-of-the-art.
 The rankings here are relative to other models, not about overall capability.

 * DeepSeek-Coder-V2-Lite (16B)